 Always minimize tattoos and piercings in a business environment.
 Keep hairstyles and makeup conservative as well.
 Bring your briefcase to house your resume, pad of paper, working pen, and breath mints.

-What to Wear to Work When You Get the Job
+Apparel After You Get the Job

 It's a good idea to think about what you're going to wear to work before you get a job offer.
 That way you won't have to scramble at the last minute to get work clothes ready.